Tickets for Empire State Building: Silver Access

 LEAD ZEPPELINS: The aluminum tower atop the roof (where the antenna is now) was intended as a mooring mast for zeppelins.
 Unfortunately this plan was deemed too dangerous due to the strong winds around the skyscraper. (also, zeppelins tend to burst into flames quite often).

 Skip the ticket line and go directly to the elevator line.
 The security check is mandatory.

 - Skip the ticket line and go straight to the elevator

 - Tickets to the 86th floor Observation Deck on your smartphone

 - Tickets for the 102nd floor Observation Deck, but you can purchase them at the 86th floor for only $20 (credit card only)

-You'll find the entrance for the observation deck on Fifth Avenue, between 33rd and 34th street.
+You'll find the entrance to the observation deck on Fifth Avenue, between 33rd and 34th Streets.

-- Subway: Closest subway stations are 34th St - Herald Square & the 33rd St at Park Ave, which you can reach those by taking B,D,F,N,Q,R,V, W & 6 lines.
+- Metro: The closest stations are 34th St - Herald Square & 33 St at Park Ave

 Stunning views from an icon of New York